- Outreach and Impact

 How can I get help during the application process?

 You may begin by reviewing the Premed Application page.
-In addition to meeting with your pre-med advisor, an academic advisor on the Pre-medical Committee gives application seminars several times during the school year.
-A pre-medical committee advisor will meet with all students during the application process and messages regarding the application are sent throughout the summer to those who are applying.
+In addition to meeting with your pre-med advisor, one of the Pre-medical Committee Coordinators gives application seminars several times during the school year.
+The pre-medical committee coordinator(s) will meet with all students during the application process, and messages regarding the application are sent throughout the summer to those who are applying.
 Please note the College of Public Health and Human Sciences has a separate application system than the rest of the university.

 How do I open my premed file?

 During the year in which you are applying, you must create a profile and complete your Pre-Medical File Intake Web Form to initiate the process of "opening" your premed file.
-All students must meet with their own academic advisor as well as one of the Pre-medical Committee.
+All students must meet with their own academic advisor as well as one of the Pre-medical Committee Coordinators to proceed.
 Please see the Premed Application site for more details.
 For further questions, please email: email@example.com.
 Please note the College of Public Health and Human Sciences has a separate application system than the rest of the university.

 When should I take the MCAT?

 Take the MCAT when you are most ready for it, preferably no later than July of the summer you are applying for medical school.
 Never take it just to see what it's like, or before you have completed the coursework!.
-It's a computer-based test offered 20 times during the year from January-September.
+It's a computer-based test offered ~30 times during the year from January-September.
 If you plan to take the MCAT in August or September it may be best to defer your medical school application to the following year.

 My MCAT score was lower than I expected.
 Can I retake it?

 Yes but it is imperative that you give yourself ample time to review the material before retaking the exam.
 Talk with your pre-med advisor and or a pre-medical committee coordinator before retaking the MCAT.

 When should I submit my transcripts to AMCAS/AACOMAS, and do I need all of them - even those from that high school band class I got credit for?

 You must submit ALL transcripts from each school in which you earned college level credit, even if the credit from a class taken in high school appears on your OSU transcript.
 Community colleges can be especially slow so be sure to request those early (allow 6 weeks).
-You should request OSU transcripts as soon as spring quarter is over.
-Once AMCAS/AACOMAS has verified your grades, there are no updates.
+You should request OSU transcripts to be sent as soon as spring quarter grades have posted.

 When should I submit my application?

 Apply early - usually no later than mid-July.
 Actual deadlines vary; the earliest deadline is Oct.
 15 (OHSU is among the schools with this deadline).
-Early is best, and it really makes a difference to submit your application by mid summer (preferably by Aug.
-1).
+Early is best, and it really makes a difference to submit your application by mid-July.
 Many schools have rolling admissions and will have fewer openings as the cycle progresses.
 And students who apply early typically have a better chance of recieving interview offers.

 What is a committee letter?

-When you are ready to apply to medical school, you must first meet with a coordinating member of the Pre-medical Committee, then with your regular pre-med advisor to open your pre-med file.
-The committee letter is a cover letter from your pre-med advisor (usually your major academic advisor) that accompanies the packet of letters from faculty, doctors, employers, etc. collected through the health professions portal.
-You must have at least five letters in your pre-med file (a good average is 5 to 7 letters, and no more than 9 letters total is recommended).
+When you are ready to apply to medical school, you must first meet with your academic advisor and then with a Pre-medical Committee Coordinator.
+The committee letter is a cover letter from your pre-med advisor (usually your major academic advisor) that accompanies the group of letters from faculty, doctors, employers, etc. collected through the health professions portal.
+You must have at least four letters in your pre-med file (a good average is 5 to 7 letters, and no more than 9 letters total is recommended).
 The committee letter gives an overview of your application, adding insight and additional information (that is why it is SO important for you to stay in touch with your pre-med advisor).
 Medical schools value committee letters.
 The letter file (containing your committee letter and all of your other letters of recommendation/evaluation) is uploaded to medical schools as a single unit to AMCAS and/or AACOMAS on your behalf by the Pre-Medical Committee Coordinator(s).
 Be sure to follow all of deadlines to be eligilble for our letter services.
-Please see the Premed Application site for more details
+Please see the Premed Application site for more details.

 Do I need to wait to submit my application until my letters are ready?